vojtajina/grunt-bump/README.md

 When bumping to a prerelease version this will be the identifier of the prerelease e.g. `dev`, `alpha`, `beta`, `rc` etc.
 1.0.0-`prereleaseName`.0
-When left as the default `null` version bump:prereleae will behave as follows:
+When left as the default `false` version bump:prereleae will behave as follows:
 * 1.0.0   to 1.0.1-0
 * 1.0.1-0 to 1.0.1-1
 * from a previous bump:git